New Book Claims Hillary Clinton’s 2016 Campaign Was Plagued By Bickering

 Former Presidents Bill Clinton And George H. W. Bush Hang Out In Houston And Share Socks

-Former secretary of state Hillary Clinton and her running mate Tim Kaine went head to head with business mogul Donald Trump and his running mate Mike Pence in last year’s presidential election.
+Former Secretary of State Hillary Clinton and her running mate, Tim Kaine, went head to head with business mogul Donald Trump and his running mate.
+Mike Pence. in last year’s presidential election.
 Despite Clinton being the clear favorite to win and securing a plurality of the popular vote, she lost the crucial electoral college to Trump.

 Hillary Clinton aims at Trump in new speech: "We don't need to be building walls" https://t.co/JVJ1QOkzXj pic.twitter.com/Tg2y6He2ja